The CCCNZ Staff Team is based in Palmerston North, Waikato and Auckland.

 027 308 8507

 Dave is the Church Planting Enabler for CCCNZ.
-He is seconded from Multiply, a church planting network, where he serves as a director and general manager.
 Dave works amongst CCCNZ churches to assess, assist, resource, coach and train church planters and churches wanting to plant churches.
 He has been a part of planting churches both as a volunteer and as pastoral staff, seeing first-hand how God grows the gospel through new works starting.
-Dave, his wife Rachael, and their kids are based in Auckland and love being part of a church that since being planted in 2012 has had a heart to reach people with the gospel and plant more churches that do the same.
+Dave, his wife Rachael, and their kids are based in Wellington.

 021 585 212